 These are often used by big websites of large companies to distinguish between different departments or categories.
 It may also be used to separate pages in different languages.
 Big websites also create a subdomain for their blog, resource section, web-based app, forum or online store.

 In a url third level domains can be found to the left of second level domains.

 Parked Domain and Addon Domain

 These are not exclusively separate domain levels in the DNS hierarchy.
 Rather actually these terms are used for specific states of certain registered domain names (more specifically SLD.TLD)

 A parked domain is just a domain name pointed to a non-native website or specific dedicated webpage on another website.

 A domain is parked generally for two purposes.

-Either a domain investor buys some domains in bulk and keep them to sell later at a higher price when others search for it.
+Either a domain investor buys some domains in bulk and keeps them to sell later at a higher price when others search for it.
 He points such domains to some pages on another website (or even the entire website).

 It is worth noting that different web hosting companies offer different number of addon domain hosting in a single plan.
-Usually as the price of plan increases, number of permissible addon domains also rises and even may be unlimited.
+Usually, as the price of the plan increases, number of permissible addon domains also rises and even may be unlimited.
 At low level plans, a company may charge for the use of another addon domain.

 If you have read this post completely, you will clearly be aware that paying for an addon domain to a web hosting company just means, getting a hosting space for a new domain is still to be purchased from a domain name broker.